balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/creating-your-own-models.md

  * The `DbContext` was extended with a tasks `DBSet`, and the database seed was extended with our example tasks.
  * The REST API specification is extended in the `restapi.yml` file.
  * The Vuex store is extended with the CRUD operations for the task entity.

-## Playing With The Application From The Browser Console

 <p class="tip warning v3-warning"> For this step you will need  Vue.js devtools for [Chrome](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/) </p>